simplesamlphp/simplesamlphp/docs/simplesamlphp-metadata-extensions-attributes.md

 The `EntityAttributes` key is used to define the attributes in the metadata.
 Each item in the `EntityAttributes` array defines a new `<Attribute>` item in the metadata.
 The value for each key must be an array.
-Each item in this array produces a separte `<AttributeValue>` element within the `<Attribute>` element.
+Each item in this array produces a separate `<AttributeValue>` element within the `<Attribute>` element.

 		'EntityAttributes' => [